Sirona Biochem (CVE:SBM) Stock Price Down 18.8% – Here’s Why

 Sirona Biochem Corp.
 (CVE:SBM – Get Free Report) shares dropped 18.8% during mid-day trading on Tuesday .
-The company traded as low as C$0.07 and last traded at C$0.07.
-Approximately 112,944 shares traded hands during trading, an increase of 44% from the average daily volume of 78,445 shares.
+The stock traded as low as C$0.07 and last traded at C$0.07.
+112,944 shares changed hands during trading, an increase of 44% from the average daily volume of 78,445 shares.
 The stock had previously closed at C$0.08.

 Sirona Biochem Corp., a cosmetic ingredient and drug discovery company, develops and sells cosmetic and pharmaceutical active ingredients in Canada and France.
 Its programs include cosmetic skin lightener and diabetes drug; and other projects comprise the development of an anti-aging/cell protection library, novel anti-wrinkle compound, and anti-viral program.